-Cash balances held with affiliates include funds with Citco Banking Services division and earn interest at the market rate of nil.
+Cash balances held with affiliates include funds with Citco Banking Services division and earn interest at the rate of nil.
 (Note 2.15).

-The short-term intercompany accounts serve to capture transactions including cash loans and intercompany income.
+The short-term intercompany accounts serve to capture transactions including operational transactions and intercompany income.
 The amounts are unsecured, bear no interest and are repayable on demand.
 Due to the short-term nature of these balances, book value approximates fair value.

-For the short-term and long term loans with related parties, refer to Note 2.21.
+For the short-term balances with related parties, refer to Note 2.21.